 I had to wrest this Charles Greber Art Nouveau jardinière from the “homme de ma vie” He thought it would make a good receptacle for storing his hazelnuts.
 Well, it has been a bumper year for hazelnuts this year, but even so… Read more

-Stylish barware from the age of Art Deco.
 Who could resist the this dapper fox, with his paw on his breast, as he prepares to charm the cheese from the crow’s beak?

 This French Art Deco cocktail stick set perfectly captures the humour of one of my favourite fables by La Fontaine – “Le Corbeau et le Renard” (The Crow and the Fox).
 Read more.

-Georges de Feure, a quintessential Art Nouveau designer
+Georges de Feure, designs on Art Nouveau